-This was a response from a participant in an “Giving positive feedback training for managers” at the point we were discussing how to get the best from team members to achieve success.
+“What roles?!
+There are only three roles in this project: project manager, assistant and financial officer!”
+This was a response from a participant in a “Giving positive feedback training for managers” at the point we were discussing how to get the best from team members to achieve success.
 And that answer made me sad.

 “She should resign from this position.
-She is more of the creative type”, I heard the other day in respect of a team member of a diplomatic mission.
+She is more of the creative type”, I heard one day in respect of a team member of a diplomatic mission.

 What the two above have in common?
-The missed opportunity to look beyond and to put to use the best of everyone for the common good.
+The missed opportunity to look beyond and to put to use the best of everyone for the project.

 Back to roles and missed opportunities.
 People are different and this makes their skills and competencies complementary in a project/team.
 It is the project manager’s job to ensure this complementarity.
 To do that, he/she needs to learn what each member of the team is best at, ideally before the start of the project.